Mr-Dark-debug/Spopitt/README.md

 Chill vibes at night?
 SPOPITT soothes your soul with a calming playlist that'll melt your stress away faster than chocolate (almost ).
 But wait, there's more!

-## Connect with Spotify: Seamlessly link your account and enjoy your personalized magic on the platform you already love .
+## Connect with Spotify:
+Seamlessly link your account and enjoy your personalized magic on the platform you already love .
-## Discover hidden gems: SPOPITT introduces you to new music you'll love, based on your taste and what's hot right now .
+## Discover hidden gems:
+SPOPITT introduces you to new music you'll love, based on your taste and what's hot right now .
-## Dive deep: Analyze your musical soul with genre insights and see how they influence your recommendations .
+## Dive deep:
+Analyze your musical soul with genre insights and see how they influence your recommendations .
+## Super secure:
-Super secure: We take your privacy seriously.
+We take your privacy seriously.
 SPOPITT uses top-notch security to keep your info safe, so you can focus on jamming out .
 Built with love (and some serious code):

+# Tech and Stuff:

 Python (the coding kind, not the snake )
 Flask (for that web app magic 🪄)